zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 During the first run of the Data Arcade Tournament (DAT) at PIXEL in 2018, we were seriously short-handed.
 While we were challenged by our lack of experience and reference, we overcame it with team spirit!
 Everyone rolled up their sleeves and went the extra mile to take on multiple hats to pitch in.
 For instance, our Hackathon in-charge was supposed to take care of the contestants, but he had to double-up as a technician as well to resolve the WiFi issues.
 Over the years, we have given ourselves more leeway.
 In 2018, we started planning only three months in advance.
 Now, we plan the DAT six to nine months in advance.
 As participant numbers have more than doubled in recent years, our team has also expanded accordingly.

-<p style="text-align: center;"><i>“We are also bringing DAT to the agency level where we support public agencies to hold their own mini analytics competitions using their datasets.
+<p class="has-text-center"><i>“We are also bringing DAT to the agency level where we support public agencies to hold their own mini analytics competitions using their datasets.
 The planning for the next Data Arcade Tournament 2022 is already underway and we are open to agencies to partner with us."</i></p>

 ### How do you manage difficult members/partners and keep your community safe and open?